 Our choice for the best VPS hosting is Bluehost.
 A time-tested provider and industry heavyweight, Bluehost is one of the few hosting providers specifically recommended by WordPress.
 It has above-average load times and uptimes, relatively low fees, and 24/7 live chat support.

-Close behind is Hostinger's VPS plans, which are fantastic value for money, with one of the best resource-to-price ratios.
+Close behind is Hostinger's VPS plans, which are fantastic value for money, with one of the best resource-to-price ratios, especially if you use one of our Hostinger coupon codes.
 The computing power, bandwidth allocation, and storage space you get are all great, and you can choose from 10 hosting plans.

 Getting the best price requires paying for 48 months in advance, so if you’re not willing to make such a long commitment, we recommend InMotion Hosting instead.
 Though it’s more expensive, the pricing plans are straightforward and well specified.